scrapoxy/scrapoxy/packages/website/index.md

 hero:
   name: Scrapoxy
   text: Never be blocked.
 Again.
-  tagline: Aggregate all your proxies in one place and create a consistent webscraping strategy.
+  tagline: Manage all your proxies in one place and <br/>smartly routes traffic to avoid bans.
   image:
     src: /assets/images/scrapoxy-warrior.png
     alt: Scrapoxy